xhy783/studyPlan-1.1/README.md

 ### Updating Templates

 To update the templates, replace the existing files in the `source` directory with the new templates.
 The templates should follow the naming convention required by the specific logic in the `server.js` file.
+Or you can just easily go to the model.html and delete old templates and upload new templates(See Uploading New Templates).

 ### Code Changes

+If we don't change the logic of Summer vacation plans like all plans of the same grade posess the same content we don't need to change codes
 If the template filenames or logic for selecting templates change, you need to update the `processFile` function in `server.js`.

 #### Example: Grade 1-6 with Levels 111-333